longyan97/longyan97.github.io/_pages/about.md

 ## News

+* [Feb, 2026] Serving on the program committee of Dependable and Secure Machine Learning (DSLM 2026).
 * [Dec, 2025] Our SoK paper "SoK: Security of Cyber-physical Systems Under Intentional Electromagnetic Interference Attacks" is accepted at USENIX'26.
 * [Aug, 2025] Our work "RF-Eye-D: Probing Feasibility of CMOS Camera Watermarking with Radio-Frequency Injection" is accepted at RAID'25.
 * [🔬 USENIX'26] I will serve on the program committee of [USENIX Security 2026](https://www.usenix.org/conference/usenixsecurity26).